-This course covers fundamental problems, principles, and practical problem solving techniques in cryptography, web, binary reversing, binary exploitation, forensics, and firmware analysis; many of the techniques will be demonstrated and practiced using commonly used and customized tools using Python.
-It also involves opportunities to solve new CTF challenges and develop new tools to help solve such problems.
+This course covers fundamental problems, principles, and practical problem-solving techniques in cryptography, web, binary reversing, binary exploitation, forensics, and selected topics; many of the techniques will be demonstrated and practiced using commonly used and customized tools using Python.
+It also involves solving new CTF challenges and develop new tools to help solve such problems.